thimre/monitoring/README.md

 *The output can be a value of token64 in the script.*

 *Summary of each script*
-- checkDeploymentConfigs.py: checks all deploymentconfigs for the total number of ready pods targeted by each deployment.
+- __checkDeploymentConfigs.py__: checks all deploymentconfigs for the total number of ready pods targeted by each deployment.
 If it's not the desired number, exits with 2 and outputs the name of the deployments.
-- checkPods.py: outputs the pods name that are not is Running or Succeeded state.
+- __checkPods.py__: outputs the pods name that are not is Running or Succeeded state.
-- checkReplicationControllers.py: checks all replication controllers for the total number of ready pods targeted by them.
+- __checkReplicationControllers.py__: checks all replication controllers for the total number of ready pods targeted by them.
 If it's not the desired number, exits with 2 and outputs the name of the replication controllers.